-3 class hours, 3 credits.
 This course analyzes the various positions taken throughout history regarding the responsibilities of the leader.
 Topics to be covered include: the rise to power, theory versus practice in the use of authority, "right authority" versus its abuse, and how societies deal with leaders who have gone astray.
-Prerequisite: HUMN 201 or HUMN 202.

 SUNY-GER: Humanities.
-Placed in Courses in Reserve 10/16/13.